jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

-- new global option to change the log output to a more complex and complete format.
-- the config file should define everything, leave all def commented.
-When we self config we define only those already defined.
-We have an associative array of each var and description to handle this
+- if we encounter an error before actually running the user command, we can display a special message to tell the user to check the config file and the exported variables.
+Use GLOBAL_RUNNING_COMMAND_FUNCTION
+- put in place custom keybindings for the interactive mode.
+In "case" switch we can replace with an ID that represents the action.
+And we can have an associative array with the key and the action.
+- don't run startup after the installation, play it on the first run.
 - we split the commands file into several one, per extension, so we don't have to load everything immediately
 - conditionally show global options because they take too much space
 - add a global --edit option to edit the command function file